zorael/dialect/README.md

 * `bot` includes some code specifically useful for bot applications
 * `twitchbot` is `twitch` and `bot` combined

-It is `pure` and `@safe` in the default `library` configuration.
+It is `pure` and `@safe` in the `library` and `bot` configurations.

 ### How to use

 See the [examples](/examples) directory for a simple bot client that connects to an IRC server and joins a channel.

-> This project is not a bot framework; for that you're likely better off with the [reference implementation bot](https://github.com/zorael/kameloso) and writing a plugin that suits your needs.
+> This project is bring-your-own-client and is not a bot framework.
+For that you're likely better off with the [reference implementation bot](https://github.com/zorael/kameloso) and writing a plugin that suits your needs.

 #### Longer story

-* Write a client that connects to an IRC server and reads from it.
+* Write a client that connects to an IRC server.
 * Create an [`IRCClient`](https://zorael.github.io/dialect/dialect.defs.IRCClient.html) and configure its members. (required for context when parsing)
 * Create an [`IRCServer`](https://zorael.github.io/dialect/dialect.defs.IRCServer.html) and configure its members. (it may work without but just give it at minimum a host address)
-* Create an [`IRCParser`](https://zorael.github.io/dialect/dialect.parsing.IRCParser.html) with your client and server via its constructor.
+* Create an [`IRCParser`](https://zorael.github.io/dialect/dialect.parsing.IRCParser.html) by passing your client and server to its constructor.
 Pass it between functions by `ref`.
-* Read a string from the server and parse it into an [`IRCEvent`](https://zorael.github.io/dialect/dialect.defs.IRCEvent.html) with [`yourParser.toIRCEvent(stringFromServer)`](https://zorael.github.io/dialect/dialect.parsing.IRCParser.toIRCEvent.html).
+* Read a string from the server and parse it into an [`IRCEvent`](https://zorael.github.io/dialect/dialect.defs.IRCEvent.html) with [`parser.toIRCEvent(stringFromServer)`](https://zorael.github.io/dialect/dialect.parsing.IRCParser.toIRCEvent.html).
 * Switch on the [`IRCEvent.type`](https://zorael.github.io/dialect/dialect.defs.IRCEvent.Type.html) member and handle the event accordingly.
+Remember to `PONG` on `PING`.
 * Draw the rest of the owl.
-Remember to `PONG` on `PING`.

 ##### Like so